Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/_index.md

 * ??
 --->

-Below is a list of very special spin-offs that are standalone.
+Below is a list of _very_ special vehicles.
+These are merely _inspired_ by _parts_ of the Naivigation core.
+They are therefore best considered as standalone spin-offs.

 {{< boardgame-project-games-list subdir="wind-up-at" >}}

-* Amerigo's Dakenpad
-* Boot op Stoom

 You can [read the shared rules](rules), though they are repeated within the rulebook of each specific game.
 (On their own, they're not a full game!)